-B5: If your match is tied, a single round of 3 1 time control games will decide which team joins the PRO Chess League.
-Board 1 will face Board 1, and so on with reversing colors of the regular match.
+B5: If there is a tie for first place, a single round of 3+1 time control games will decide which team joins the PRO Chess League.
+Board 1 will face Board 1, and so on with reversing colors of the colors that the teams had during the main Battle Royale.
 If this is tied the colors will reverse and another round of 2 1 time controls will be played, followed by 1 plus 1 time control until one team emerges victorious.

 C: Team Formation:

 C1: To join, you will organize your team around one city, state or region (final jurisdiction of "local area" approved or denied by commissioner's office).

 C2: Each team is made up of four players, three of whom must be "local" players and one who can be a "free agent."
 You are not required to use a free agent, and can instead use four local players.

 C3: A free agent is a player from anywhere in the world.

 C4: A local player is a player who is from the same region as your team.
 In all countries except for the United States, China, Russia and India, a local player will be someone who either lives in the same country as your team, or has lived there at some point for a continuous period of three full years.

 C5: If your team is from the United States, China, Russia or India, your country is broken into sub-regions, which can be found at the end of this article.
 The location of your sub-region determines which players are considered local for